 The value of a commodity, such as a stock, must be explicitly set.
 The stock accounts track the quantity of stocks you own, but the value of the stock is stored in the Price Editor.
 The values set in the Price Editor can be updated manually or automatically.

-Commodity - the name of the commodity, must be chosen from the list
+The name of the commodity, must be chosen from thelist

 (the market buying price), Ask (the market